payam5150/MOD4/README.md

 ---------------------------------------------------------------------------------------
 <b>Believe it or not, almost all online businesses today make use of recommender systems in some way or another.</b>

-Let’s look at the top 3 websites on the Internet: Google, YouTube, and Facebook.
+Let’s look at the top 3 websites on the Internet: <b>Google, YouTube, and Facebook.</b>

 <b>Recommender systems form the very foundation of these technologies.</b>